pantsel/konnect-platform-ops-demo/README.md

 ## Provision Konnect resources

-In this demo, there are three documented approaches for provisioning resources in Konnect.
+In this demo, there are two documented approaches for provisioning resources in Konnect.

 1. **Static**: A straightforward approach where all Konnect resources are statically defined
-2. **Centralised**: A central Platform team manages all Konnect resources
-3. **Federated**: Every team manages their own Konnect resources
+2. **Federated**: Every team manages their own Konnect resources

 ### Static approach